 - Facial cleanse with Rose Clay Facial Soap, enjoying the incredible scent of rose geranium and the creamy white lather.
 Because I have perioral dermatitis, I use my treasured, beloved, worshipped little bar of Black Clay Facial Soap—this bar has been part of my daily routine for over ten years, and has truly transformed my skin with its anti-inflammatory, gently exfoliating effect.

-- Moisturize with Restore Serum on damp skin as you did in the morning, or the combination of Purely Simple Face Cream and Nectar Vital Rose Drops (better for super dry skin or dermatitis).
+- Moisturize with Restore Serum on damp skin as you did in the morning, or the combination of Purely Simple Face Cream and Nectar Nourishing Drops (better for super dry skin or dermatitis).

 - Apply one of our nourishing antioxidant body oils to a sopping wet body, mixing it with the water on my skin for amazing results.